dalonlobo/Eng-Kan-LSTM-translate/report.md

 2. s
 3. s
 4. s
+5. s
-5. Model training was performed on GPU, Nvidia GeForce GTX 1050 Ti with 4 GB of memory.
+6. Model training was performed on GPU, Nvidia GeForce GTX 1050 Ti with 4 GB of memory.
 Training was the most intensive task, which when performed, it utilized the full capacity of the system.
 The main parameter that I used so that the system does not run out of memory was the training batch size.
 Successfully performed training on various settings with batch size = 32, which was ideal on my system.
 When we increase the batch size, the number of training images that get loaded into memory for processing increases.
-Some studies show that large batch sizes don't generalize well, although the reason for it is unknown.
-When batch size = 32, the total training images = 28709 / 32 = 897 minibatches where created.
+Some studies show that large batch sizes don't generalize well [3].
+The lack of generalization ability is due to the fact that large-batch methods tend to converge to sharp minimizers of the training function [3].
+When batch size = 32, the total training images = 28709 / 32 = 897 minibatches were created.
 One epoch is complete when training is completed on all these 897 mini batches.

+    A suggestion from Dr. Levmann, that was used in this is, when I was struggling with compute resources to train such a huge model, training was performed on a reduced set of images.
+This greatly help me to experiment with different architectures.
+7.

 ## References

 1. Course project dataset: https://www.kaggle.com/msambare/fer2013/download
 2. Real-time Convolutional Neural Networks for Emotion and Gender Classification https://arxiv.org/pdf/1710.07557.pdf
-3.
+3. Trade-off between batch size and number of iterations to train a neural network: https://stats.stackexchange.com/a/236393/184082